 Authentication

-LPM has three authentication commands, each for a different scenario:
+LPM has four authentication commands, each for a different scenario:

 | Command | Use case | Token type | Lifetime |